 Only in the most dire of emergency situations—one in which your subdivision has its own private water supply, and where you have obtained permission from the system owner—can you begin to attempt to obtain drinking water from a fire hydrant.
-In disaster situations, where there is no power available for the main water station to operate pumps, or if there are no reserves left in overhead or gravity supply tanks, there may be thousands of gallons of potable water still left in the system.
+In disaster situations, when there is no power available for the main water station to operate pumps, or if there are no reserves left in overhead or gravity supply tanks, there may be thousands of gallons of potable water still left in the system.

-Note: Never trust the quality of water obtained from fire hydrants when the main water supply has been down for an extended period of time, or after an earthquake.
+Note: Never trust the quality of water obtained from fire hydrants when the main water supply has been down for an extended period of time or after an earthquake.
 Following an earthquake, there may be breaks in the line which allow back-flow of sewage, and the entire line can be contaminated.

 Opening the Cap